ect123/intro-to-arcgis-pro/content/mapping-distribution.md

 *3*{: .circle .circle-blue} Select the **Basic Random** colour scheme.

-Let's create a few different layers using this symbology for the languages we identified has having larger numbers of speakers.
+Let's create a few different layers using this symbology for the languages we identified as having larger numbers of speakers.
 First let's create a map showing the distribution of Cantonese and Mandarin mother tongue language speakers.

 *4*{: .circle .circle-blue} Select these languages from the dropdown arrows under **Fields**.